BZFlag-Dev/bzflag.org/_documentation/developer/pages/contributing.md

 ## Contributing Changes

-With Git and GitHub, contributing to a project is reasonably easy, but we'll try to walk you through best practices.
+With Git and GitHub, contributing to a project is reasonably easy, but we will try to walk you through best practices.
 This will allow you to work on multiple independent changes at the same time, keeping them in separate "topic branches".
 The example below assumes you want to contribute to the **master** branch and creates a new topic branch called **feature/betterui** in your fork.

 1. You will need to fork our GitHub repository the first time you want to contribute changes.
 You can use this same fork for later changes.
 Sign in to your GitHub account, go to our [GitHub repository](https://github.com/BZFlag-Dev/bzflag), and click the Fork button.
 1. Now that you have a fork of our code, you need to clone it to your computer so you can work on it.
 Run:<br />`git clone https://github.com/Your_User_Name/bzflag`